 - Service users – If you have accessed PEC’s Energy Team services and have received support from us, your details will be recorded on PEC’s database and other systems.
 This means that we can provide advice and support, identify other services that could help and evaluate the support we provide.
 We may contact you for these purposes.

-- PEC Members – If you are a PEC Member, we will hold your information and use it to administer the governance of PEC.
+- PEC Members (pre-January 2019) – If you are a PEC Member (pre-January 2019), we will hold your information and use it to administer the governance of PEC.
 You will have the option to sign up to our newsletter to hear more about what we do.
 Some organisations choose to become PEC members, where this happens we will also hold information of representatives of that organisation.

 - PEC Renewables Members – If you have purchased community shares in PEC Renewables, your information will be held by PEC Renewables and by our share registrars so that we can administer your shares and the governance of PEC Renewables.
 You will also have the option to sign up to receive newsletters about what we are doing.

-- Directors – Directors of PEC and PEC Renewables and their wholly owned subsidiaries provide information that is legally required to be shared through company registration.
+- Directors – Directors of Plymouth Energy Community (PEC), PEC Trust and PEC Renewables and their wholly owned subsidiaries provide information that is legally required to be shared through company registration.
 Other information recorded by PEC in the course of board meetings, emails and information submitted through director registration may be used by PEC for legitimate business interests.

-- Partners – PEC works closely with other organisations to deliver our work or to refer service users to access further support.
-Personal details of representatives of these organisations, including records of their correspondence with PEC and attendance at events, is recorded on PEC’s systems so that we can administer our business.
+- Partners – Plymouth Energy Community works closely with other organisations to deliver our work or to refer service users to access further support.
+Personal details of representatives of these organisations, including records of their correspondence with us and attendance at events, is recorded on our systems so that we can administer our business.

-- Staff – Personal information about PEC staff will be recorded and used to manage their work and to represent and protect the organisation.
-As a community focussed organisation it is important that names, job titles and contact details of PEC staff are publically available.
-PEC will share information about staff with Plymouth City Council, as they are their direct employer.
+- Staff – Personal information about our staff will be recorded and used to manage their work and to represent and protect the organisation.
+As a community focused organisation it is important that names, job titles and contact details of our staff are publically available.
+Plymouth Energy Community will share information about staff with Plymouth City Council, as they are their direct employer.

 - PEC Pals – If you are a PEC Pal, we will use your information to support you as a volunteer.
 We will also use it to evaluate and report on the success of the programme and may contact you for these reasons.